code-chandan/MechaGrip/README.md

 # MechaGrip

-MechaGrip is a 4-axis robot arm that's roughly like if a CNC machine, a 3D printer, and a drunk claw machine had a baby except this one works.
-It's designed for light pick n place operations, gesture control testing, or just for showing off on your desk alongside your keyboard.
-It's powered by a simple Arduino rig but doesn't feel simple whatsoever.
+The 4-axis robotic arm MechaGrip is made for light-duty jobs like pick-and-place, experiments , or just sitting on your desk and looking stylish next to your keyboard.
+Imagine it as the result of combining a CNC machine, a 3D printer, and a claw machine to create something that genuinely functions.It is designed to be small, dependable, and functional, yet flexible enough to manage routine desktop duties.
+Although the MechaGrip is powered by a basic Arduino-based system, it provides clean, accurate movements in all four directions.Holding and helping with soldering tasks, such as holding wires and small components or assisting with part placement during assembly, is one of its primary functions.
+MechaGrip serves as your third hand when debugging circuits or creating something from scratch, making soldering more comfortable and consistent.
+Even though the electronics are simple, It is built with sufficient torque and range for meaningful interaction, and it is responsive and customizable. it looks fantastic in renders.

 <img width="365" height="509" alt="image" src="https://github.com/user-attachments/assets/430a393c-23b0-4402-b01a-bebf1a17a502" />